someengineering/fixinventory/fixshell/README.md

 ## Examples
 ### Basics
-Enter `help` into `resh` to get an overview of all available commands
+Enter `help` into `fixsh` to get an overview of all available commands

 Using `help` followed by a command will provide more information about that command.